shing19/streamlit-single-qa/README.md

-# Single QA Chatbot on Streamlit
+# Single QA Chatbot Using OpenAI/Azure API

-This web app is built Based on Langchain and Streanlit.
+This web app is built Based on Langchain and Streamlit.

 # Quick Start
 ```